seal/kappa/README.md

 4 - Currently no validation, just assumes it'll work

+5 - Add proper logging no eprintln in docker functions ^^ .... gRPC ?

 ### Tests
 All tests are written in Go, to test rust http functionality